arielf/clean-push/FAQ.md

     git diff remotes/origin/main
     git diff origin/main            # same ('remotes' is implied)

-Note that now, the following is not the same as before:
+Note that now, the following will not diff vs main:

     git diff origin                 # NOT the same (because 'dev' is implied)

 So when you see a diff that doesn't make sense to you, ask yourself:

-- Are you comparing the right two objects?
+- (0) Are you comparing the right two objects?
-- Did you forget to push to your dev branch?
+- (1) Did you forget to push to your dev branch?
+- (2) Did you forget to pull remote main into the local main branch?
+- (3) Did you forget to merge (land) emote dev into remote main?
-- Did you forget to pull the latest main branch?
+- (4) Did you forget to pull the latest main branch _after_ the merge?

 ### I pushed (or pulled) but I still don't see the changes I expect...